weaveworks/weave/site/kubernetes/kube-addon.md

 - apply weave-net daemoset by following above installation steps
 - delete existing pods so they get recreated in Weave pod CIDR's address-space.

+Please note that the api-server for your cluster will not be connected to Weave Net (it runs elsewhere, managed by EKS) so will not be able to connect to pods.

 ### <a name="daemon-sets"></a> Upgrading the Daemon Sets